What pain and symptoms are associated with the sartorius muscle?

 Self Treatment Massage Technique For Sartorius Injuries

-Do you know that small knots in the sartorius muscle can cause constant burning pain from the hip to the inside of the knee?
+Do you know that small knots and other dysfunction in the sartorius muscle can cause constant burning pain from the hip to the inside of the knee?

 This constant pain can be annoying and if it lasts over time it can affect your life.
 If you have this unresolved pain I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have this unresolved burning pain in your hip, thigh and knee you may want to learn about the trigger point in the sartorius muscle to help you resolve your pain.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.